emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 2.2) enable the Releases functionality in the deploy phase (this can be done by contacting your partner contact): you need to have this new way of deploying enabled in order to firstly make a release of the create phase containing only the flows which are currently running on production (be careful to have only what is correctly running on production) in order to have a safe eMagiz4 backup prior to the migration in case there will be any problems while upgrading to eMagiz5.

 2.3) Java 8: the new framework works only from java 8 or higher.
-Java 8 is required for updating to the latest runtime version.
+Java 8 is required for updating to the latest runtime version or the latest cloud template.

 2.4.1) For on-premise environments only updating your java is not enough, you also need to reinstall the eMagiz5 runtime.
 Start updating your runtimes now by downloading the latest version of the runtime from the eMagiz portal if you have on-premise installations.